-Summer earnings are reportable to TRS on the same basis as employment during the regular school term.
+able to TRS on the same basis as employment during the regular school term.

 Summer-school teaching and summer extra duties that require teacher licensure are reportable as creditable earnings.
 For full-time and part-time contractual teachers, summer extra duties involving supervising students and summer duties related to the academic program are also reportable as creditable earnings.